 Bingo, here we have the beginnings of an interesting conversation, one that both participants can genuinely find some kind of excitement in.
 Imagine that.

 Remember the plumber/hiker dude from above?
 Now, imagine that guy responded with the more customary answer to this question instead of his love for hiking.
-“I’m a plumber”.
-What’s your follow-up question now?
-“Oh yeah?
-Where have you…plumbed?”
+"I'm a plumber".
+What's your follow-up question now?
+"Oh yeah?